davedub/workflows/readme.md

 ## Offered through Lynda.com

-Accessed through my public library's subscription.
-This is a refresher  course on Git and Sass, but also introduces me to Gulp and Browserify, which I have not used before.
+This course was a useful refresher course on Git and Sass, and also introduced Gulp and Browserify.
+The course instructor is [Ray Villalobos](https://github.com/planetoftheweb).

-I am adding this single sentence paragraph to the readme file solely to check whether, by adding a global user.email config to git, it will identify a push to the repository by my profile rather than my user name.

-### Taught by Ray Villalobos

-Ray is a good instructor.
-See his [Github page](https://github.com/planetoftheweb) for more information.
+### Postscript: Browserify issues

+The course relies on [gulp-browserify plugin](https://github.com/deepak1556/gulp-browserify) which I have since learned [from Hafiz Ismai's article](https://wehavefaces.net/gulp-browserify-the-gulp-y-way-bb359b3f9623#.nmb33b3tn) has been [blacklisted by Gulp](https://github.com/gulpjs/plugins/issues/47).
+The preferred approach is to use vainilla [browserify](https://github.com/substack/node-browserify) with [vinyl transform](https://www.npmjs.com/package/vinyl-transform).
+But even this appears to be problematic and the [better approach](https://github.com/substack/node-browserify/issues/1198) may be to use [through2](https://www.npmjs.com/package/through2).